 2023-12-22 16:10:58

-The Comptroller General of the Republic has issued a serious warning about the inefficiency and mismanagement of resources in the implementation of the “SISPI” Indigenous Health System.
+The Comptroller General of the Republic has issued a serious warning regarding the inefficiency and mismanagement of resources in the implementation of the “SISPI” Indigenous Health System.
 Throughout three National Development Plans, significant government resources were allocated, reaching $20,193 million during the period 2010-2022; However, only 47% of these funds were executed.
-This exhaustive analysis reveals the lack of compliance with proposed goals and deficiencies in the articulation of the SISPI with the General Social Security Health System, raising questions about the future of the system and attention to the health needs of indigenous communities in Colombia.
+This exhaustive analysis reveals the lack of compliance with proposed goals and deficiencies in the articulation of the SISPI with the General Social Security Health System, raising questions regarding the future of the system and attention to the health needs of indigenous communities in Colombia.
 The Comptroller’s Office makes an urgent call to review and improve the regulation and implementation process of the SISPI to guarantee a positive impact on the well-being of these populations.

 The Comptroller General of the Republic has issued a detailed report that highlights the ineffectiveness and deficiencies in the implementation of the Indigenous Health System “SISPI” in Colombia.
 Throughout three National Development Plans (2010-2014, 2014-2018 and 2018-2022), goals were proposed to structure and operate the SISPI, but the results have been unsatisfactory.